ply-ct/ply/README.md

 ply -x github.ply.yml
 ```
 The `-x` argument tells Ply not to verify the response (`-x` is short for `--exercise`,
-meaning submit an ad hoc request and don't bother with verification).
+meaning submit an *ad hoc* request and don't bother with verification).

 ### Verify response
 If you run without `-x` you'll get an error saying, "Expected result file not found".
 Ply verification
 works by comparing expected vs actual.
 So a complete test requires an expected result file.
 Run again
-with `--create` (create), and the expected result file will be created from the actual response.
+with `--create`, and the expected result file will be created from the actual response.
 ```sh
 ply --create github.ply.yml
 ```